 A strand's behavior includes inherited origination assumptions.
 When a role assumes atom a is uniquely originating using the uniq-orig form, applying the substitution ( $\langle maplet \rangle^$ ) to a produces an inherited uniquely originating atom.
-Role atoms assumed to be non-originating using the non-orig form are inherited similarly.
+A role atom assumed to be non-originating using the non-orig or pen-non-orig form is inherited similarly.
 For a non-originating assumption, a strand height may be associated with an atom.
 In this case, a non-originating assumption is inherited by strands that meet or exceed the height constraint.
 Note that the definition of a uniquely originating atom and a non-originating atom in an execution is still to come.
+Also, the two flavors of non-origination assumptions have yet to be described.

 A strand in an execution is identified by a natural number.
 To describe an execution, the behavior of each participant is listed sequentially, and position of the defstrand form in the list determines the strand's identifier.
-Zero-based indexing is used, so zero identifies the first strand.
+Zerobased indexing is used, so zero identifies the first strand.